awsdocs/aws-codepipeline-user-guide/doc_source/detect-state-changes-cloudwatch-events.md

    aws events put-rule --name "MyPipelineStateChanges" --event-pattern "{\"source\":[\"aws.codepipeline\"],\"detail-type\":[\"CodePipeline Pipeline Execution State Change\"],\"detail\":{\"pipeline\":[\"myPipeline\"],\"state\":[\"FAILED\"]}}"
    ```

-1. Call the put\-targets command to add a target to your new rule, as shown in this example for an Amazon SNS topic:
+1. Call the put\-targets command and include the following parameters:
+   + The `--rule` parameter is used with the `rule_name` you created by using put\-rule\.
+   + The `--targets` parameter is used with the list `Id` of the target in the list of targets and the `ARN` of the Amazon SNS topic\.

+   The following sample command specifies that for the rule called `MyPipelineStateChanges`, the target `Id` is composed of the number one, indicating that in a list of targets for the rule, this is target 1\.
+The sample command also specifies an example `ARN` for the Amazon SNS topic\.

    ```
    aws events put-targets --rule MyPipelineStateChanges --targets Id=1,Arn=arn:aws:sns:us-west-2:11111EXAMPLE:MyNotificationTopic